Shimotsukare: Presentation

 Various presentations of shimotsukare exists in different areas in Japan.
 The dish is served either hot or cold.
 Shimotsukare is normally served with rice but could also be taken without it.
 In some areas, once the dish is simmered, it will not be re-heated again when served.

 As a means of preservation, simmered shimotsukare is kept in frozen grounds during winter and served on top of warm rice to allow it to thaw naturally.

 Shimotsukare, together with its distinct flavor, scent and semi-liquid appearance is well received by some locals but not all.
-It is even referred as neko no gero 猫のゲロ, literally; cat's barf to some in Japan.
+It is even nicknamed neko no gero (猫のゲロ, literally "cat's barf") by some Japanese.

-Nutritional Information
+Nutrition

 Some sayings such as "shimotsukare o nana-ken tabearukuto byoki ni naranai" (しもつかれを7軒食べ歩くと病気にならない literally, eating shimotsukare prepared from seven houses will keep you from getting sick) noted that consuming shimotsukare promotes good health.
 The dish is also sometimes included in jubako (重箱 or Japanese tier bento bako) and shared amongst neighbours to prevent them from catching cold during winter.